dgreathouse/FTC-PowerPlay/README.md

    The claw assembly rides on a linear slide up the 35 inch lift.
 The Claw is gravity fed down and pulled up with a motor.

 Color Sensor:
-   A Rev Color Sensor is used to detect the Location after the robot moves forward to the distance need for the sensor.
+   A Rev Color Sensor is used to detect the Location after the robot moves forward to the distance needed for the sensor.

+Autonomous:
+Park in team supplied sleeve location
+Place cone on High junction
+Grab and place cone on High junction
+Grab cone and park at sensed location
+Depending on time, do more cones.